-Get Avast One for Android to block and prevent ransomware
+Get Avast One for iPhone to block and prevent online threats

 A ransomware infection is one of the most frustrating things that can happen to your Android device.
 That’s why the best defense is to keep ransomware off your device in the first place.
 If you’re currently dealing with an infection, fear not!
 We’ll walk you through the best ways to remove ransomware from your Android.
 Or, get an anti-malware security app to get rid of ransomware the easy way and protect your device from future attacks.